 The SGL Shareholders (which include, among others, Mr. Sabine and Mr. Cheung) control SGL.
-As at the Latest Practicable Date, SGL held 90.4% of the issued share capital of the Company, and the Controlling Shareholders (i.e. Mr. Sabine, Mr. Fletcher, Mr. Cheung and SGL) will collectively own approximately [REDACTED]% of the enlarged issued share capital of the Company upon completion of the [REDACTED].
+As at the Latest Practicable Date, SGL held 90.4% of the issued share capital of the Company, and the Controlling Shareholders (i.e. Mr. Sabine, Mr. Fletcher, Mr. Cheung and SGL) will collectively own approximately [REDACTED]% of the enlarged issued share capital of the Company upon completion of [REDACTED].
 As at the Latest Practicable Date, SGL held 100% interest in SIL, and has entered into the SIL Disposal Agreement to dispose of its entire interest in SIL.
 Please refer to the section headed "Relationship with Controlling Shareholders" for further information.
+SIL engages in the Non-CF Business and is a licensed corporation under the SFO to carry on Type 1 (dealing in securities), Type 4 (advising on securities) and Type 6 (advising on corporate finance) regulated activities.
 Accordingly, Mr. Sabine and Mr. Cheung through their capacity as Directors and through their shareholding, will have substantial influence over the business, including overall strategies of the Group, adjustment to the Group's capital structure, election of Directors, the timing and amount of dividend payments and other significant corporate actions.
 If the interests of Mr. Sabine and Mr. Cheung conflict with the interests of other Shareholders, those other Shareholders' interests may be prejudiced as a result.

-Shares held by the Controlling Shareholders are subject to certain lock-up period after the date on which trading in the Shares commences on GEM, details of which are set out in the sections headed "History and Development", "Substantial Shareholders" and "[REDACTED]" in [REDACTED].
-Sales of substantial amount of the Shares in the public market or otherwise (for example, by the Controlling Shareholders upon the expiration of lock-up period), or the perception that these sales may occur, may materially and adversely affect the market price of the Shares.
+Shares held by the Controlling Shareholders are subject to certain lock-up periods after the date on which trading in the Shares commences on GEM, details of which are set out in the sections headed "History and Development", "Substantial Shareholders" and "[REDACTED]" in [REDACTED].
+After such lock-up expires, the Controlling Shareholders may dispose of Shares.
+Sales of substantial amount of the Shares in the public market or otherwise, or the perception that these sales may occur, may materially and adversely affect the market price of the Shares.